 Tranches are also used with Asset-Backed Commercial Paper.
 These are based on a bundle of corporate debt.

-Tranches can also be classified based on their maturity dates- maturing in a year, three years, five years and so on.
-Investors invest based on their risk appetite and need for the return of their money.
-Those seeking a return of their investment in the short-term can go for shorter-duration tranches.
+Tranches can also be classified based on their maturity dates- maturing in a year, three years, five years, etc. Investors invest based on their risk appetite and need for the return of their money.
+Those seeking a return on their investment in the short-term can go for shorter-duration tranches.
 Those with a longer time horizon can invest in longer-maturity tranches.

 Based on Credit Ratings

-Senior rated Tranches are the safest investments and get ratings AAA, AA or A. Whereas a BB or B rated Tranche will be more risky or unsecured.
+Senior-rated Tranches are the safest investments and get ratings AAA, AA, or A. At the same time, a BB or B-rated Tranche will be more risky or unsecured.

 Advantages of Tranches

-- Tranches include both high-quality debt as well as junk instruments and thus provide an opportunity to create higher rating security than the overall rating of the collateral asset pool.
+- Tranches include both high-quality debt and junk instruments and thus provide an opportunity to create higher rating security than the overall rating of the collateral asset pool.
 Altogether new and better risk-return security come into existence from poor and under-rated securities.

 - Tranches help the investors to diversify their investment portfolio and channelize their funds according to their risk-taking capability and investment horizon.
 High-risk Tranches can provide an opportunity to reap high returns on investment.